 Here’s a look at some of the most commonly asked questions about the Syracuse University Master of Science in Library and Information Science program.

-How long does it take to complete the degree online?
+How long does it take to complete the Syracuse Online library science program degree?

 The Syracuse Master of Library and Information Science requires 36 credit-hours to complete, and while most students will need at least two years, some highly motivated online students may be able to get it done in as little as 18 months.

 Will I have to attend any in-person events in the Syracuse Online library science program ?

 Yes, students are required to attend at least one immersion event.
 These are collaborative workshop events hosted at least twice a year in which students can meet with their classmates and industry experts, but these events do not count for credit.

 Is a thesis, capstone or internship required for graduation from the Syracuse Online library science program ?

 Students have the option of completing an internship or an independent study in order to complete their degree, and each counts for three credit-hours, though students can complete up to six internship credit-hours.